Penalized Euclidean Distance Regression: Penalized Euclidean distance

-The penalty is proportional the geometric mean of the $\ell_1$ and $\ell_2$ norms and has only one control parameter, $\lambda$.
-An alternative, well-established method that combines $\ell_1$ and $\ell_2$ penalties in a linear manner is the Elastic Net \citep{Zou:05}, which is based on the na\"{i}ve Elastic Net criterion
+The penalty is proportional to the geometric mean of the $\ell_1$ and $\ell_2$ norms and has only one control parameter, $\lambda$.

+An alternative, well-established method that involves a convex combination $\ell_1$ and $\ell_2^2$ penalties is the {elastic net} \citep{Zou:05}.
+This is based on the {na\"{i}ve elastic net} criterion, whose objective function is defined as